CIS 1130: Windows Basics

 Why Should I Take CIS 1130?

 Computers are found almost everywhere: home, school and most places of business.
 Whether at the office, home, or school, it is important to use computers and technology efficiently.
 In this class you will learn how to customize the Windows desktop, manage data files, photos and music, work with printers and other computers, effectively use the Internet and protect computers from viruses and spyware.
-CIS1130 takes a hands-on, case-based, problem-solving approach to learning Microsoft Windows 7 skills and the Windows 7 operating system.
+CIS1130 takes a hands-on, case-based, problem-solving approach to learning Microsoft Windows 7 or 8 skills and the Windows 7 of 8 operating system.

 CIS1130 is a requirement for the COD Microcomputer Specialist degree and several COD certificates.